sunspot/sunspot/README.md

 end

 # e.g.,
-# Number of posts with rating withing 1.0..2.0: 2
+# Number of posts with rating within 1.0..2.0: 2
-# Number of posts with rating withing 2.0..3.0: 1
+# Number of posts with rating within 2.0..3.0: 1
 search.facet(:average_rating).rows.each do |facet|
-  puts "Number of posts with rating withing #{facet.value}: #{facet.count}" end
+  puts "Number of posts with rating within #{facet.value}: #{facet.count}" end
 ```